Teófilo Yldefonso: Personal life

 Yldefonso was married to Manuela Ella in 1925 with whom he had six children: Porfirio, Emilio, Felipe, Norma, Herminia, and Carmelito.

 Legacy

 Yldefonso was named as part of the Hall of Fame by the International Swimming Federation in 2009.
 His unorthodox style of swimming would later become known as the "Yldefonso Stroke".
 It has been adapted by smaller swimmers, especially those from Asia, particularly the Japanese.

 Yldefenso was often referred to as "The Father of the Modern Breaststroke" in European textbooks.
-He is crediting for popularizing a style which brought breaststroke closer to the surface of the water rather than underwater which was the common during his time.
+He is credited for popularizing a style which brought breaststroke closer to the surface of the water rather than underwater which was the common during his time.

 President Ferdinand Marcos also awarded Yldefonso the Presidential Award for Meritorious Service.

 In 2006, the municipal government of Piddig unveiled a monument in Yldefonso's honor for his feats in swimming and World War II.

 His daughter, Norma, competed at the 2nd Asian Games held in Manila, Philippines and won a silver medal in the 100m butterfly event.

+Yldefonso's silhouette is featured in the logo of the 2025 Palarong Pambansa, which will be held in his native Ilocos Norte.